Du4nG/SSG-2/content/posts/diaspora_2/index.md

 ​
 \
 \
+Sped like crazy to where we had arranged to meet after my shift.
+Welp, I didn't "arrange" anything, same as always, just a guest at a venue where she already hand-picked.
 A two-minute red light has never felt longer.
 Getting her arrival text while I was stuck here really got on my nerves.
 The moment it bled from red to green, I was gone – weaving through the city like a comet after I asked her for another five minutes.

 Finally made it to the place after almost finding eternal sleep under a car.
 Great, she must be somewhere on the second floor, coincidentally, the parking lot is also on the second floor... underground.
 Every morning I have to fight for a parking spot at the office, and here I was, doing it all over again.